timvisee/ffsend/README.md

 export FFSEND_NO_INTERACT=1 FFSEND_FORCE=1 FFSEND_YES=1

 # Download the uploaded file, overwriting the local variant due to variables
-ffsend -If download $URL --password="secret"
+ffsend download $URL --password="secret"
 ```

-For more information on these arguments, use `ffsend help` and check out:
+For more information on these arguments, invoke `ffsend help` and check out:
 [» Configuration and environment](#configuration-and-environment)

-For other questions regarding automation, or feature requests, be sure to
+For other questions regarding automation or feature requests, be sure to
 [open](https://github.com/timvisee/ffsend/issues/) an issue.

 ## Security